charlessu800/MMv3/docs/lab5.md

 lmot_in2 = """TODO create PWMOut object on pin GP17 at 20kHz"""

 while True:
-    lmot_in1.duty_cycle = """TODO set to 25% speed forward"""
-    lmot_in2.duty_cycle = """TODO set to 25% speed forward"""
+    lmot_in1.duty_cycle = """TODO set to 25% speed forward should be an int""" lmot_in2.duty_cycle = """TODO set to 25% speed forward should be an int"""
 ```

 ### Checkoff #2